detecht/yr.no-clients/README.md

-This will generate clients according to the yr.no swagger file.
+This will generate clients according to the yr.no locationforecast swagger file.

 ## Download latest swagger file